grafana/alloy/docs/sources/reference/cli/run.md

 Discovering peers using the `--cluster.join-addresses` and `--cluster.discover-peers` flags only happens on startup.
 After that, cluster nodes depend on gossiping messages with each other to converge on the cluster's state.

-The first node that is used to bootstrap a new cluster (also known as the "seed node") can either omit the flags that specify peers to join or can try to connect to itself.
+The first node that's used to bootstrap a new cluster (also known as the "seed node") can either omit the flags that specify peers to join or can try to connect to itself.

-To join or rejoin a cluster, {{< param "PRODUCT_NAME" >}} will try to connect to a certain number of peers limited by the `--cluster.max-join-peers` flag.
+To join or rejoin a cluster, {{< param "PRODUCT_NAME" >}} tries to connect to a certain number of peers limited by the `--cluster.max-join-peers` flag.
 This flag can be useful for clusters of significant sizes because connecting to a high number of peers can be an expensive operation.
 To disable this behavior, set the `--cluster.max-join-peers` flag to 0.
-If the value of `--cluster.max-join-peers` is higher than the number of peers discovered, {{< param "PRODUCT_NAME" >}} will connect to all of them.
+If the value of `--cluster.max-join-peers` is higher than the number of peers discovered, {{< param "PRODUCT_NAME" >}} connects to all of them.

 The `--cluster.name` flag can be used to prevent clusters from accidentally merging.
-When `--cluster.name` is provided, nodes will only join peers who share the same cluster name value.
+When `--cluster.name` is provided, nodes only join peers who share the same cluster name value.
 By default, the cluster name is empty, and any node that doesn't set the flag can join.
-Attempting to join a cluster with a wrong `--cluster.name` will result in a "failed to join memberlist" error.
+Attempting to join a cluster with a wrong `--cluster.name` results in a "failed to join memberlist" error.

 ### Clustering states